abinit/abipy/docs/users/mananager_configuration.rst

 What's happening here?
-The `rapid` command tried to executed all tasks that are READY.
+The `rapid` command tried to execute all tasks that are `READY` but since the second task depends on the first one only the first task gets submitted.
-The SCF task has been submitted with 2 MPI processors
+Note that the SCF task (w0_t0) has been submitted with 2 MPI processors.
+Before submitting the task, indeed, AbiPy invokes Abinit to get all the possible parallel configurations compatible with the constrains specified by the user, select the "optimal" configuration according to some policy and submit the task with the optimized parameters.
+At this point, there's no other task that can be executed, the script exits and we have to wait for the SCF task before running the second part of the flow.

+At each iteration, `abirun.py` prints a table with the status of the different tasks.
+The meaning of the columns is as follows:

-    * Queue: JobID @ QueueName
+    * Queue: JobID @ QueueName (JobID == Process identifier if shell, job ID if we are submitting to QueueName)
     * MPI: Number of MPI processes used (computed automatically with autoparal, cannot exceed max_ncpus)
-    * OMP: Number of OpenMP threads
+    * OMP: Number of OpenMP threads.
-    * Gb: Memory requested in Gb (meaningless in this case because we using the shell)
+    * Gb: Memory requested in Gb (meaningless in this case because we're using the shell).
     * Warn: Number of warning messages found in the log file.
     * Com: Number of comments found in the log file.
-    * Sub: Number of submissions (can be > 1 if Abipy encounters a problem and resubmit the task with different parameters without performing any operation that can change the physics of the system)
+    * Sub: Number of submissions (can be > 1 if Abipy encounters a problem and resubmit the task with different parameters without performing any operation that can change the physics of the system).
     * Rest: Number of restarts (Abipy can restart the job if convergence has not been reached)
     * Corr: Number of corrections performed.
-These operations can change the physics
+These operations can change the physics of the system.
-    * Time: Time spent in the Queue (if ends with Q) or running time (if ends with R)
+    * Time: Time spent in the Queue (if ends with Q) or running time (if ends with R).
     * Node_ID: Node identifier used by Abipy to identify each node of the flow.

-(when the submission is done through the shell there's no actual difference between submission and execution)
+..
+NOTE:: When the submission is done through the shell there's almost no difference between

-Now you see that one job is completed, run `rapidfire` again to execute the `NscfTask`, wait a bit and then issue `abirun.py flow_si_ebands status`
+    job submission and job execution.
+The scenario is completely different if you are submitting jobs to a resource manager because the task will get a priority value and will enter the queue.

+If you execute `status` again, you should see that the first task is completed.
+We can thus run `rapidfire` again to launch the `NscfTask`.
+The second task won't take long and if you issue `status` again, you should see that the entire flow completed successfully.

+To understand what happened in more detail, use the `history` command to get the list of operations performed by AbiPy on each task.

 .. code-block:: shell

-    $ abirun.py flow_si_ebands/ history
+    $ abirun.py flow_si_ebands history

-    Running on gmac2 -- system Darwin -- Python 2.7.12 -- abirun-0.1.0

     ==============================================================================================================================
     =================================== <ScfTask, node_id=75244, workdir=flow_si_ebands/w0/t0> ===================================